tsl-imperial/roadbox/README.md

 pip install -r requirements.txt
 ```

-3. The motorways.fgb file is included in the repository
+3. The data/motorways.fgb file is included in the repository

 4. Run the server:
 ```bash
 python3 start.py
 ```

-The server will start and automatically open your browser at `http://localhost:5001`
+The server will start and automatically open your browser at the configured port (default: http://localhost:5001)

 ## Usage